deeeelin/NTHU_SELECT/README.md

 ### **Analyzing** :

-*At,first ,we list query result of courses on a default table called "BASE"*
+*After following the instructions above , there should be a file created under NTHU_SELECT's directory called "result.html", and information of courses are list on a default table called "BASE"*

 ![Image](./README_sources/reset.png)